nmachine-io/doc-site/docs/models/models-overview.md

 a multitude of models, which you, as a publisher, create instances of using descriptors, giving your NMachine its behavior.

-Models are a large topic; this page introduces the main ideas and links to more in depth material when necessary.
+Models are a large topic; this page introduces the main concepts and links to more in depth material when necessary.
+The majority of the material relates to the special tricks Models use to.

 The picture below should help you build an intuition for how the models you write map onto the NMachine your users see.

 <p align="center">